 When the veggies start getting ahead of you, cook up a batch of soup starter and freeze in packets for future meals.

 Important: Use a large saute pan with plenty of surface area.
-Slowly cook each veggie before adding the next to insure a rich, flavorful mixture.
+Slowly cook each veggie before adding the next to ensure a rich, flavorful mixture.
 Cooking too much at once releases a lot of water which will end up boiling your vegetables and will not bring their natural sweetness forward.

 - 1 large onion-diced Once it smells sweet and is very well cooked